-Mineral exploration, particularly in Northern Canada, is often a seasonal business, and the Company's expenditures and cash requirements may fluctuate depending upon the season.
-In addition, if the Company's exploration in Canada is funded by flow through share issuances, losses may be reduced by any cash premium the Company received on the flow through share issuance.
-For accounting purposes, the cash premium is initially recorded on the balance sheet as a deferred premium and is credited to income as flow through expenditures are incurred resulting in other income on deferred premium.
+Mineral exploration, such as in Northern Canada, is often a seasonal business, and the Company's expenditures and cash requirements may fluctuate depending upon the season.
+In addition, if the

+Company's exploration in Canada is funded by flow through share issuances, losses may be reduced by any cash premium the Company received on the flow through share issuance.
+For accounting purposes, the cash premium is initially recorded on the statement of financial position as a deferred premium and is credited to income as flow through expenditures are incurred resulting in other income on deferred premium.